 Our Service Commitment

-We are committed to the quality learning and development of professionals in the early childhood education and care & family support space.
+We are committed to the quality learning and development of professionals in the early childhood education and care, early years of schooling & family support space.
 We believe that as staff engage in reflective practice and ongoing learning and are supported in their practice they impact relationships with other colleagues, children, families and the communities in which they live.
 Through continued reflection & learning we see growth.
-Like the our logo the leaf, the veins in the branch are there for support and that is what Aspire Early Childhood Consultancy does we support, encourage, empower so you become who you are called to be and therefore influence children and often others to become who they are called to be.
+Like the our logo the leaf, the veins in the branch are there for support and that is what Aspire Early Childhood Consultancy does – support, encourage, empower – so you become who you are called to be and therefore influence children and often others to become who they are called to be.
 We aspire to inspire and support you in your work through our tailored services to meet your needs.

 We are based on the South Coast of NSW and will work with you to negotiate the best way to support you.
 This may be via phone, skype or face to face.
 We will travel so if you are elsewhere in Australia get together with other services and we’ll come to you.
 Looking forward to growing with you!
 Here at Aspire Early Childhood Consultancy there is always a solution.

 Why would I want or need leadership & management support?
 Leadership is something that we continue to learn and grow into.
 The type of leader I was 13 years ago was very different to the leader I am today and I’m sure 5 years from now I’ll have more skills, knowledge and experience that will inform my leadership style.